MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-ios.md

    - You may also be prompted to give additional information depending on the settings your admin configured authentication with.
 5. Tap **Save**.

-After this, the Connection Center should display the remote resources.
+After you've finished, the Connection Center should display the remote resources.

 Once subscribed to a feed, the feed's content will update automatically on a regular basis.
 Resources may be added, changed, or removed based on changes made by your administrator.